barty-s/art-quiz-app/README.md

 <img src="readme/incorrect-answer.png">

-- Game-End Section - When the user has seen/answered eight images, they will be presented with their total correct score and the option to take the quiz again.
+- Game-End Section - When the user has seen and answered eight images, they will be presented with their total correct score and the option to take the quiz again.

 <img src="readme/end-section.png">

 - About Section - this section explains the idea behind the quiz and the basic rules on how to play.
-It has a button with a link to navigate to the top of the game, the player's score, if they have already started the game, is not affected.
+It has a button with a link to navigate to the top of the game.
+The player's score, if they have already started the game, is not affected.

 <img src="readme/about-section.png">